Many people feel lost when trying to review their financial situation. A well-done annual financial review can make a big difference.

 2. How does asset allocation fit into the annual financial review checklist?

 Asset allocation forms the primary basis of the annual financial review checklist.
-The goal is to ensure your investments are spread out in tax-efficient ways between tax-deferred accounts and tax-advantaged accounts.
+The goal is to make sure your investments are spread out in tax-efficient ways between tax-deferred accounts and tax-advantaged accounts.

 3. How can I take advantage of my health savings account during an annual review?